 Sheriff Peters and county attorney Henderson arrive at the farm looking for evidence that would clinch their case against her.
 It is particularly important that a motive can be established.

-The two women have been brought along to collect a few personal items for the prisoner.
+The two wives have been brought along to collect a few personal items for the prisoner.
 Intuitively, they see subtle clues amid what their menfolk dismiss as ‘kitchen things’ .
 These clues reveal a great deal about Minnie’s life and disturbingly, point to her guilt.

 The above quote refers to a telling remark by the county attorney.
 Left unsupervised as the men examine the upstairs bedroom, the women quietly uncover the final piece of the puzzle.
 In America at that time, as in most countries, juries were all male.
 Minnie was certain to be convicted and sentenced to death if the pair were to reveal their knowledge.
 Mrs Peters in particular wrestles with an internal conflict between legal responsibility and duty to her husband against an understanding of the terrible situation Minnie Wright found herself in.
 The neighbor, Mrs Hale, is consumed with guilt and remorse.
 Both have deep empathy for the prisoner.